y-ncao/Python-Study/Combined_Solutions.md

 ```
 -----

-##Populating Next Right Pointers in Each Node
+##84.
+Populating Next Right Pointers in Each Node

 Given a binary tree